ankurcyb/Hosting-WordPress-on-AWS-EC2/README.md

 # Project Goal

-Goal of my project is to install and host a Wordpress website directly on my self-owned domain and the backend will contain all the data and confingurations required on AWS Cloud.
-I will be creating and renting a Virtual computer (AWS EC2), and this will also include installing and configuration all the elements such as Apache2 webserver, DBMS which will be MySQL, and then i will install wordpress.
-After installing wordpress, I will assign my self-owned domain name to the wordpress website.
-Whenever someone goes to the domain they will be directed to my wordpress on AWS cloud.
+Goal of my project is to install and host a WordPress website directly on my self-owned domain and the backend will contain all the data and configurations required on AWS Cloud.
+I will be creating and renting a Virtual computer (AWS EC2), and this will also include installing and configuration all the elements such as Apache2 webserver, DBMS which will be MySQL, and then i will install WordPress.
+After installing WordPress, I will assign my self-owned domain name to the WordPress website.
+Whenever someone goes to the domain they will be directed to my WordPress on AWS cloud.

 # Architecture Diagram